minstrel1149/exercise_book_ver2/Math_and_Statistics/README.md

     - 7.3 Transformation Technique: One Variable

 ### 2024년 12월 6일
-1. Chapter.7 - Functions of Random Variables(~ing)
+1. Chapter.7 - Functions of Random Variables
     - 7.4 Transformation Technique: Several Variables
+    - 7.5 Moment-Generating Function Technique
+    - 7.6 The Theory in Application